yoasif/yoasif.github.io/_posts/2026-04-08-ai-code-is-hollowing-out-open-source-and-maintainers-are-looking-the-other-way.markdown

 Clean-room designs are a legally defensible way to copy a work, so it makes sense that Blanchard would argue that the new code was developed in a clean room.

-While I'm not going to get into weeds about whether or not it makes sense to talk about a clean-room design when Claude is virtually gaurunteed to have the original chardet corpus in its training data, others have figured out that they can provide a clean-room design as a service.
+While I'm not going to get into weeds about whether or not it makes sense to talk about a clean-room design when Claude is virtually guaranteed to have the original chardet corpus in its training data, others have figured out that they can provide a clean-room design as a service.

 ## Malus